Why be normal?

 …You had requested a refund of your money per our money back guarantee. …

-Unfortunately, though, after reviewing your account I do not believe you qualify for the guarantee.
-However, in the event I have erred I do have a simple appeal process to protect you.
-My goal is to be fair and truthful with all clients, and therefore I will not consider the matter “closed” until you have had a chance to appeal it if desired.
+Unfortunately, after reviewing your account we do not believe you qualify for the guarantee.
+However, in the event we erred we have a simple appeal process to protect you.
+Our goal is to be fair with all clients, and we will not consider the matter “closed” until you have had a chance to appeal it if desired.

 Easy Appeal Process

-When dealing with your request for a refund I want to be sensitive that I have not erred in our decision.
-For this reason, if you feel I have erred in my conclusion please let us know and provide any facts I may have overlooked so I can reconsider.
+Since your request deals with a refund refund we are sensitive to not err in our decision.
+For this reason, if you feel we have erred, please let us know and provide any facts we may have overlooked so we can reconsider.

-Also, if after reconsideration I come to the same conclusion and you are still not in agreement with me I have a second appeal process to protect you.
+Also, if after reconsideration we come to the same conclusion and you are still not in agreement with us, we have a second appeal process to protect you.
 This is the dispute resolution process built into our contract that allows you to bring the issue before an arbitrator to make a final, unbiased decision.
-Because of my sensitivity to serving you and being as fair as possible, if you choose to appeal through arbitration I will voluntarily waive our rights to require the arbitration to be held in person in Birmingham, AL as the contract states.
-Instead, I agree to allow you to have the decision arbitrated by conference call and email to make it as easy as possible appeal and ensure a fair decision is rendered.
+Because of our sensitivity to serve you and be as fair as possible, if you choose to appeal through arbitration we will voluntarily waive our rights to require the arbitration to be held in person in Birmingham, AL as the contract requires.
+Instead, we will agree to allow you to have the decision arbitrated by conference call and email to make it as easy as possible appeal and ensure a fair decision is rendered.

-If you believe I have erred please let us know and provide any additional supporting information for me to review – specifically, please forward any emails you sent us originally validating your personal touches had been completed as agreed.
-If you agree with my decision and I don’t hear back from you, I wish you all the very best in the future.
+If you believe we have erred please let us know and provide any additional supporting information for us to review – specifically, please forward any email reports you may have sent us originally on your personal touches that we did not find.
+If you agree with our decision and we don’t hear back from you, we wish you all the very best in the future.

 2. Our Email After An Intense Phone Call With Donna

-— our voluntary attempt to “bend the rules” to see if opportunity for even a partial refund may exist —
+— this is our voluntary attempt to “bend the rules” to see if opportunity exists for even a partial refund —

-While I know the call we just had did not have the outcome either of us desired, I am willing to consider further the possibility of a compromise of some sort.
-I can make no promises of what that compromise might be because I have no data yet that I need.
+Even though the call we just had did not have the outcome either of us desired, we are willing to consider the possibility of a “compromise” of some sort.
+We can make no promises of what that compromise might be because we have no data yet that we need to assess.

-As I shared on the call, the two things we can’t control are the number of transactions occurring within a list or the relationship you have with the people on the list.
+As we shared on the call, the two things we can’t control are the number of transactions occurring within a list nor the relationship you have with the people on your list.

-However, if you are willing to help me with data I need on a potential compromise, here’s what I need from you. … I’m trying to work towards a win-win if one exists.
+However, if you are willing to help with the data we need for a potential compromise, here’s what we need to work towards a win-win if one exists.

-1. out of your list of 100 people, how many of them listed and/or sold their home during the time of your service with us
+1. out of your list of 100 people, how many listed and/or sold their home during the time of your service with us [note for clarity: for us to guarantee her results, the contract required more than 3% of her contacts to have at least listed their home during the time of our service for the obvious reason we can only guarantee sales if sales exist.]

 3. Our Response After Donna Gave Us More Information